Q & A With Top Session Guitarist Adam Levy

 • Gillian Welch — Time (The Revelator) (Gillian Welch and David Rawlings, guitars).
 She plays low, he plays high.
 So different, yet totally interwoven.

 • Pretenders — Pretenders (James Honeyman-Scott, guitar).
 Honeyman-Scott plays catchy hooks and memorable solos, with exciting tones throughout.

-Tell us a bit about the home studio setup you use for online sessions?
+What’s your home studio setup for doing online sessions?

 I use Logic Pro X. I have a small collection of mics that sound great on my acoustic guitars and on my amp.
 I’ve got an API lunchbox with a Neve 1073 pre and an Inward Connections Brute limiter.
 Everything else—EQ, reverb, etc.—happens via plugins.
 It’s a simple rig, capable of capturing and rendering all sorts of juicy tones.

 For people considering booking your service here on AirGigs, can you suggest the type’s of projects you’d be best suited for?